pboxx/FVModSync/README.md

 * Predictable overriding: sort mods alphanumerically, the last entry/file will override any conflicting entries/files
 * Warn users about override conflicts from modded CSV files in the console output
 * Ignore .txt/.TXT from mod folders so users can have readme files in there
+* Ignore .zip from mod folders so users can make backups / temporarily disable mods by zipping them

 Requirements